ovidiusimionica/k3s-fcore-vagrant/README.md

 There are three "providers" for Vagrant with slightly different instructions.
 Follow one of the following two options:

-**KVM / VirtualBox Provider**
+**KVM / VirtualBox Provider (!!! only KVM is currently working !!!)**

 The KVM / VirtualBox provider is the default Vagrant provider.
 Use this if you are unsure.
-If you have both installed then use/ set the environmnt variable e.g.:
+If you have both installed then use/ set the environment variable e.g.:
 ```
 export VAGRANT_DEFAULT_PROVIDER=libvirt
 ```